Thomas Edison: Cement

 In 1901, Edison sought to parlay his cement business by starting a cheap housing development initiative.
 He wanted to create small towns in which every American could afford to buy a home.
-To bring down the cost of building he commissioned a system for casting a whole three story house from cement in a single mold.
+To bring down the cost of building, he commissioned a system for casting a whole three story house from cement in a single mold.
 He used this method to build employee housing and made a public relations campaign that did not yield sufficient demand for him to pursue it further.

+By 1907, Edison's cement company was a significant entity in domestic industry, but it remained unprofitable due to high competition.
+Edison tried to cooperate with other cement producers to jointly encourage the use of cement in construction, but the cement business did not become profitable until 1922.

 West Orange

 Moving the works

 The first labor strike against Edison occurred in the spring of 1886.
 It was led by D.J.
 O'Dare of the Edison Tube Works.
 Manufacturing in New York City was typically performed for nine hours a day, and Edison's employees were among the best paid in the city.
 However, they were not paid overtime for the additional work that was often performed.
 The strike sought more pay, overtime pay, and the right to unionize work.
 Edison and other managers were completely unwilling to negotiate unionization due to the loss of control.
 By the end of the year, the various manufacturing facilities in the city were closed and centralized as the Edison United Manufacturing Company opened a new factory in Schenectady, New York.
-The citizen's of Schenectady subsidized 16% of the real estate cost to help attract Edison's business to their town.
+The citizens of Schenectady subsidized 16% of the real estate cost to help attract Edison's business to their town.

 Samuel Insull began working for Edison in 1881 as a secretary.
 He had previously worked at Vanity Fair.
 The two became friends as Insull became a trusted lieutenant.
 Later, when Mary was dying, Insull helped the family make arrangements.
 As with all of Edison's men, Insull worked hard.
 When Edison United Manufacturing Company opened, he was one of two managers.

-In December, Edison was housebound due to pleurisy.
-He recovered, but by May 1887 he needed emergency surgery to treat abscesses below his ear.
-He had surgeries there again in 1906 and 1908.

 By 1887, Edison felt he had outgrown Menlo Park.
 He put Batchelor in charge of constructing a new laboratory complex in West Orange, which when finally constructed was more than ten times the size of the old lab.